gnunez88/vagrant-kubeadm-kubernetes/README.md

 # Vagrantfile and Scripts to Automate Kubernetes Setup using Kubeadm

-The original project is [techiescamp Github][github-techiescamp-kubernetes-cluster-vagrant].
+The original project is [techiescamp Github][github-techiescamp-vagrant-kubeadm-kubernetes].

 I added: